-Images or video recordings (obtained with consent where people are identifiable) may be posted to our website, our social media platforms or used on the promotional material that we produce.
+Images or video recordings may be posted to our website, our social media platforms or used on the promotional material and safety campaigns that we produce.
 They may also be shared with media outlets to illustrate and publicise our work.

-It may also be shared with our learning and development teams for the purposes of learning from incidents and creating training packages as directed by the organisation.
+They may also be shared with our learning and development teams for the purposes of learning from incidents and creating training packages as directed by the organisation.